minnojs/minno-quest/src/0.1/sequencer/mixer.md

 }
 ```

-Will log something like `Conditions: 123 equals 345` as well as the full condition object as it appears in your code.
+The debugger will log something like `Conditions: 123 equals 345` as well as the full condition object as it appears in your code.